Ovarian hyperstimulation syndrome diagnosis may be based on:

-- Try an over-the-counter painkiller such as acetaminophen (Tylenol, others) for abdominal discomfort, but avoid ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), as these drugs can interfere with implantation of the newly fertilized egg.
+- Try an over-the-counter painkiller such as acetaminophen (Tylenol, others) for abdominal discomfort, but avoid ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others) if you have recently had an embryo transfer, as these drugs can interfere with implantation of the embryo.

 - Maintain a light physical activity level, avoiding strenuous or high-impact activities.

 - Weigh yourself on the same scale and measure around your abdomen each day, reporting unusual increases to your provider.

 - Call your provider if your signs and symptoms get worse.

 Depending on how severe your ovarian hyperstimulation syndrome is, your first appointment may be with your primary care provider, your gynecologist or infertility specialist, or possibly with a treating doctor in the emergency room.